 - C5.
 Future development application(s) must include a detailed Arboricultural Assessment, which considers the impact of the proposal and retention value of existing trees on and surrounding the site.
 All trees identified as having moderate (or above) retention value should be considered for retention and incorporation into the landscape design for the proposal.
 Detailed consideration must be given to retention of trees that are located outside of the approved building envelope footprints and have been identified as having high or very high habitat value, landscape value or retention value. - C6.
 Future development application(s) must include a landscape report and plans, prepared by a suitably qualified professional, including the detailed design and treatment of all ground and above ground surface areas on the site and within the adjoining public domain.
-The landscape plans must: - (a) be designed having regard to the relevant matters outlined in conditions C3, C4 and C5 of Schedule 2; - (b) incorporate a diversity of local native new plantings on the site, including new trees at a ratio of at least 2:1 to replace trees lost from the overall development (all stages), to improve canopy cover, mitigate urban heat island effects and improve local biodiversity over time; - (c) be consistent with any relevant provisions of the Vegetation Management Plan required by condition C30, Schedule 2; and - (d) be developed to meet the requirements of the NSW Rural Fire Service (RFS) and Planning for Bushfire Protection (PBP) 2019.
+The landscape plans must: - (a) be designed having regard to the relevant matters outlined in conditions C3, C4 and C5 of Schedule 2; - (b) incorporate a diversity of local native new plantings on the site, including new trees at a ratio of at least 2:1 to replace trees lost from the overall development (all stages) and plants from the Blue Gum High Forest species to replace loss of Tree 40 and Tree 84, to improve canopy cover, mitigate urban heat island effects and improve local biodiversity over time; - (c) be consistent with any relevant provisions of the Vegetation Management Plan required by condition C30, Schedule 2; and - (d) be developed to meet the requirements of the NSW Rural Fire Service (RFS) and Planning for Bushfire Protection (PBP) 2019.